tebeco/alexdarbyshire.com/README.md

 # Source code for [alexdarbyshire.com](https://www.alexdarbyshire.com)
 - Developed in Hugo
 - Self-hosted using Cloudflare tunnel and Nginx
-- Running on K3s
+- Running on K3s with Vault

 ## Config
-Copy deploy/secrets.yaml.example to deploy/secrets.yaml

-`cp deploy/secrets.yaml.example deploy/secrets.yaml`

-Convert the Cloudflare tunnel token to Base64 and then insert in secrets.yaml

-`echo "insert_token_here" | base64 w -0`

-Also see `config.toml` for Hugo configuration
+See `config.toml` for Hugo configuration

 ## Deploy
 Build image